Ahmadalmuhidat/Trueface-Cam/README.md

 # WatchGuard Facial Sentinel

 ## Overview
-The WatchGuard Facial Sentinel is a comprehensive system designed to assist in identifying wanted individuals by utilizing advanced facial recognition technology.
-This program allows users to upload information and images of wanted individuals, storing this data securely in a database.
+The WatchGuard Facial Sentinel is a comprehensive system designed to assist in identifying wanted Students by utilizing advanced facial recognition technology.
+This program allows users to upload information and images of wanted Students, storing this data securely in a database.
 The system then connects to all available cameras linked to the PC, analyzing their streams in real-time.
 If a target person appears in any camera feed, the WatchGuard Facial Sentinel triggers an alert, notifying the user of the presence of the wanted individual.

 ## Features
-- **Upload Wanted Individuals:** Users can upload information about wanted people along with their images to the program.
+- **Upload Wanted Students:** Users can upload information about wanted people along with their images to the program.
 - **Database Storage:** All uploaded data is securely stored in a database for future reference.
 - **Real-time Camera Stream Analysis:** The WatchGuard Facial Sentinel connects to available cameras and continuously analyzes their feeds for faces.
-- **Facial Recognition:** Utilizes sophisticated facial recognition algorithms to match faces in camera feeds with the uploaded images of wanted individuals.
+- **Facial Recognition:** Utilizes sophisticated facial recognition algorithms to match faces in camera feeds with the uploaded images of wanted Students.
 - **Alert System:** Upon detecting a match, the program generates an alert to notify the user of the presence of the wanted person.

 ## Installation